scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Figure :ref:`productpca` illustrates PCA of 20 random products projected into 2 dimensions.
 The results show clearly the presence of the cluster of products including the Pasta sauce and Pasta group articles.
 This embedding plot was generated with 20 random products.
-Some trends can be observed here, but there also some exceptions as it often happens with real data.
+Some trends can be observed here, but there are also some exceptions as it often happens with real data.
-In Table 2, Pasta Group was included into product Categories.
+In Table 2, Pasta Group was included into the product Categories.
 In fact, this result can identify consumer buying behavior.

 .. figure:: figures/product_pca.png